saleor/saleor-docs/docs/integrations/seo.md

 The robots meta tag utilize a page-specific approach to controlling how an individual page should be indexed and served to users in search results.

-We’ve restricted Dashboard Admin Panel from crawling and indexation, content-less pages (eg. cart, sign up, login) are not crawled.
+The Dashboard Admin Panel is restricted from crawling and indexation.
+Content-less pages (for example, cart, sign up, login) are not crawled.

 ## Structured Data

 Homepage and product pages contain semantic descriptions in JSON-LD [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) format.

-It does not directly affect the search engine ranking but it allows search engines to better understand the data (“this is a product, it’s available, it costs $10”).
+It does not directly affect the search engine ranking, but it allows search engines to better understand the data (_this is a product, it’s available, it costs $10_).

-It allows search engines like Google to show product photos, prices, availability, ratings etc. along with their search results.
+It allows search engines like Google to show product photos, prices, availability, ratings, etc., along with their search results.

 ## Nofollow links
-Search engine crawlers can’t sign in or register as a member on your site, no reason to invite them to follow “register here” or “sign in” links, as there will be little to none valuable content.
+Search engine crawlers cannot sign in or register as a member on your site.
+Therefore, there is no reason to invite them to follow _register here_ or _sign in_ links, as there will be little to none valuable content.

 This will optimize time spent by the crawler on the website, giving it time to index more content-related pages.